Business Idea

 Seek Feedback

-Amazon founder Jeff Bezos puts it very aptly: “Unless you are willing to tolerate critics, don’t do anything new or interesting.”
+Amazon founder Jeff Bezos puts it very aptly: "Unless you are willing to tolerate critics, don't do anything new or interesting."
 Be ready to accept criticism of all sorts and from unexpected quarters while implementing a business idea.
-While some people, including family members, might show varying degrees of tolerance, others can be outright hostile.
+While some people, including family members, might show varying tolerance, others can be outright hostile.
 People, as a rule, resist change.

 Generate Online Publicity